 Encodings reconvertor

-It is also capable of autodetecting encoding used in a text file.
+It is also capable of autodetecting encoding used in a text file (very basic).

 The tool uses ported to Delphi JWPce's reconvertion module (jwp_jisc.cpp).